redolivedev/react-native-starter/README.md

 ```
 If it asks to replace any files, just enter n for no.

-Now, you need to install node_modules and iOS pods.
+Now you need to install iOS pods.
 Run the following commands:
 ```
 cd ios && pod install
 cd ../